yeoman-projects/generator-jhipster-electron/README.md

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
-You can use it to generate an electron exe that runs your **target/*.war package**.
+You can use it to generate an electron exe that runs your **target/*.jar package**.

+> ## Notes
+>
+> For the features of the last release refers to [CHANGELOG.md](https://github.com/amanganiello90/generator-jhipster-electron/blob/master/CHANGELOG.md).

 # Prerequisites